-The AMOC is also evaluated in streamfunction with respect to density ψ{σ} , which is defined as the integrated meridional transport (Sv) across the basin above a constant density surface.
-The ψ_σ connects directly to water mass transformation (Xu et al., 2018) and is more useful in describing the AMOC in the high latitude where the northward and southward components, along the eastern and western side of the basin, respectively, takes place at a similar depth, but on different density surface (due to the sloping isopycnic surface across the basin in the northern latitudes).
-Fig. 15 shows the streamfunction ψ{σ} from these simulations.
-The picture is similar to that in Fig. 12, in that the four higher resolution simulations show a qualitatively consistent structure of overturning streamfunction, including both the basin-scale AMOC, and smaller sub-basin scale overturning in the subtropical (centered near 30°N and 34 kg/m3) and subpolar (centered near 55°N and 36.77 kg/m^3).
-The latter represents the diapycnal transformation associated with the subtropical/subpolar gyres; see Xu et al. (2016; 2018) for more discussions.
-As for ψ_z streamfunctions, the 16-layer simulation exhibits a somewhat similar structure to the higher vertical resolution simulations in the northward-flowing part of the streamfunction, but the overturning strength is much weaker and the southward component does not have any overflow water contribution south of the 65°N. This indicates that, due to lack of vertical resolution, the modeled overflow water in not well represented with thick shallow layers and becomes part of LSW after spilling over the sill.
-The overflow water masses underwent a significant density change from its source to final product water downstream (e.g., Legg et al., 2009), and the vertical resolution in the 16-layer configuration is too coarse for that transformation.
-A similar deficiency can be found in a regional modeling of the Mediterranean outflow when vertical resolution is too coarse (Xu et al., 2007).
+432 surface (due to the sloping isopycnic surface across the basin in the northern latitudes).
+Figure 15 433 shows the streamfunction $\psi{\sigma}$ from these simulations.
+The picture is similar to that in Figure 12, in 434 that the four higher resolution simulations show a qualitatively consistent structure of overturning 435 streamfunction, including both the basin-scale AMOC, and smaller sub-basin scale overturning in 436 the subtropical (centered near 30°N and 34 kg/m) and subpolar (centered near 55°N and 36.77 kg/m).
+The latter represents the diapycnal transformation associated with the subtropical/subpolar 437 gyres; see Xu et al. (2016; 2018) for more discussions.
+As for $\psi_z$ streamfunctions, the 16-layer 438 439 simulation exhibits a somewhat similar structure to the higher vertical resolution simulations in 440 the northward-flowing part of the streamfunction, but the overturning strength is much weaker and 441 the southward component does not have any overflow water contribution south of the 65°N. This 442 indicates that, due to lack of vertical resolution, the modeled overflow water in not well represented with thick shallow layers and becomes part of LSW after spilling over the sill.
+The overflow water 443 masses underwent a significant density change from its source to final product water downstream 444 445 (e.g., Legg et al. 2009), and the vertical resolution in the 16-layer configuration is too coarse for 446 that transformation.
+A similar deficiency can be found in a regional modeling of the Mediterranean 447 outflow when vertical resolution is too coarse (Xu et al., 2007).

-As in Figs. 14, 16 displays the difference in overturning streamfunction, but in density coordinate.
-Here the results also show a lower streamfunction value in the coarser vertical resolution (16- to 64-layer) simulations and the difference is mostly centered near the LSW density range (i.e., the blue patch centered in near $36.77-36.89 \text{ kg/m}^3$).
-The magnitude of difference as defined in density coordinate, from more than 12 Sv in 16-layer to 6 Sv in 64-layer, is about 2 times of that in z-
+As in Figure 14, Figure 16 displays the difference in overturning streamfunction, but in density coordinate.
+Here the results also show a lower streamfunction value in the coarser vertical resolution (16- to 64-layer) simulations and the difference is mostly centered near the LSW density range (i.e., the blue patch centered in near 36.77-36.89 kg/m).
+The magnitude of difference as defined in density coordinate, from more than 12 Sv in 16-layer to 6 Sv in 64-layer, is about 2 times of that in z-coordinate.
+It should be emphasized that the differences in Figure 16 in 454 streamfunctions is not so much about a stronger or weaker overturning, but more about the455 overturning streamfunctions on a slightly lighter/denser density.